FHTW-HWSE/projekt-gruppe19/README.md

 - TEST CASE: Input of classroom dimensions
   - GIVEN: there should be an element in the user interface that receives data about the classroom
   - WHEN: the professor enters the room's count of rows and columns (correct values: [1:20], integer)
-  - THEN: the program stores the data and proceeds to the input of the amount of examinated students
+  - THEN: the program stores the data and proceeds to the input of the number of students taking the exam

 - TEST CASE: Incorrect values for dimension
   - GIVEN: the professor should be only able to enter positive numbers ([1:20], integer)